Application Name: ThunderHunter

 Phone/OS: Droid X / Android 2.3

-Starting up the app brings you this display.
-The compass at upper left shows the magnetic direction your phone is pointing in, the “?” at upper right brings up very minimal help.
-When you see lightning flash, turn your phone quickly to face in the direction of the lightning, and tap the “eye/lightning” button.
+Starting up the app gives you the screen above; the compass in the upper right is live, and shows you the approximate compass direction your phone is pointed.
+When you see a lightning flash, quickly swivel the phone to point in the direction you saw the lightning hit, and tap the button with the “eye/lightning” icon …

 Now wait for the thunderclap; when you hear it, tap the button with the “ear/lightning” icon …

 Since light travels almost instantaneously, but sound travels much slower (about 300 meters / second), ThunderHunter uses the difference in time between the flash and the thunder to calculate the distance.
 The arrow icon at lower left returns you back to the first screen, to wait for another lightning flash.
 The button at lower right takes you to a Google Maps view …

 … where it uses the calculated distance and the orientation of the phone to plot the location of the lightning strike (cloud/lightning icon); your current position is plotted as the “green man” icon.
 The GPS will fire up to get your current position, then turn off to minimize power use.
 Use the “arrow” button to go back to the previous screen.